 Basics of participatory virtual meetings

 If you haven’t read the first part of this blog series about virtual and remote work environments, check it out.
 There we lay out our assumptions and the purpose behind our remote work.
 We also shared about the remote office at Emergence Collective in a second blog post here.
+And in our last blog in the series discusses inclusivity in virtual meetings, facilitator best practices, multiple styles of learning, and emotional fatigue.

 Participatory virtual meeting methods allow us to generate consensus with and gather data from important stakeholders, engage large groups, and efficiently seek the guidance of collaborators while maintaining social distancing and keeping meetings brief.
 Many video conferencing solutions are available, some of which are covered in our blog on tools for your remote office.
 We use Zoom because we enjoy the enhanced meeting features and find the connection to be high quality and consistent.
 This post describes features available through Zoom.